Published by Carl Hedinger. Last Updated on November 6, 2023.

 Read More: 50+ Great Things to Do With Kids in Asheville (and Nearby!)

-NC Waterfall Byway Stops (Macon County)
+NC Waterfall Byway Stops in Macon County

 After Cashiers, you’ll cross over into Macon County.
 More waterfalls await, book-ended by the wonderful small towns of Highlands and Franklin.